How Canada helped fossil fuel companies improve global ‘perception’ of the oilsands

 Get the inside scoop on The Narwhal’s environment and climate reporting by signing up for our free newsletter.

 After a nail-biting preliminary vote count that saw a tense tug-of-war between the BC NDP and BC Conservatives, there is still no definitive winner in British Columbia’s 2024 election.
-With a few ridings too close to call on election night, the make-up of the next B.C. government is in limbo — and the BC Greens could once again end up holding the balance of power.
+With a few ridings too close to call, the make-up of the next B.C. government is in limbo — and the BC Greens could once again end up holding the balance of power.

-Late in the evening, David Eby’s NDP had won or were leading in 46 seats while the BC Conservatives, led by John Rustad, had 45, electing MLAs for the first time in almost 50 years.
-It’s a far cry from 2020, when the Conservatives — now the official opposition — ran 19 candidates, didn’t elect a single MLA and won less than two per cent of the provincial vote.
+As of Sunday, David Eby’s NDP had won or were leading in 46 seats while the BC Conservatives, led by John Rustad, had 45, electing MLAs for the first time in almost 50 years.
+It’s a far cry from 2020, when the Conservatives ran 19 candidates, didn’t elect a single MLA and won less than two per cent of the provincial vote.
+The final B.C. election results won’t be known for about a week.

 In his election night speech, Rustad reflected on his party’s historic result, telling the crowd, “we have now elected already the largest number of Conservatives in B.C.’s history.”